Quantum Seniority-based Subspace Expansion: Linear Combinations of Short-Circuit Unitary Transformations for the

-In this work, we introduce the Quantum SENiority-based Subspace Expansion (Q-SENSE) algorithm.
-The key idea of Q-SENSE is to build $\hat{U}_\mu$'s so that the basis states $\ket{\phi_\mu}$ are eigenstates of the seniority operator~\cite{seniority2011}.
-Based on empirical evidence, this operator gives a systematically improvable approach to model strongly correlated systems through building the wavefunction approximation with increasing seniority of its components.
+In this work, we introduce Quantum SENiority-based Subspace Expansion (Q-SENSE).
+The key idea of Q-SENSE is to build the $\hat{U}_\mu$ so that the basis states $\ket{\phi_\mu}$ are eigenstates of the seniority operator~\cite{seniority2011}, which counts the number of unpaired electrons in the wavefunction.
+Based on empirical evidence, this operator provides a systematically improvable approach for modeling strongly correlated systems by constructing the wavefunction approximation with components of increasing seniority.
 Already, the zero seniority sector provides a qualitatively correct dissociation of multiple bonds in molecules~\cite{shepherd2016fciqmc,boguslawski2019benchmarking}.
 As with any Hermitian operator, eigenstates of different seniority values are orthogonal.
-This allows free optimization of $\hat{U}_\mu$ parameters across different seniority sectors without risk of generating non-orthogonal basis states.
+This allows unconstrained optimization of the parameters of $\hat{U}_\mu$ across different seniority sectors without risk of generating non-orthogonal basis states.

-Unlike zero-seniority-only approach~\cite{elfving2020seniority}, Q-SENSE systematically includes higher seniority sectors.
-Yet, each basis function has a clear separation of orbitals which contain unpaired electrons from those which contain paired electrons.
-Thus, we can use benefits of compressed qubit encodings, generalizing the Hard-Core Boson encoding used for seniority-zero wavefunctions in Refs. \cite{elfvingSimulatingQuantumChemistry2021,kottmannOptimizedLowdepthQuantum2022}.
-Note that using this hybrid qubit encoding for the total eigenfunction, $\ket{\Psi}$ in \eq{eq:qse}, would introduce an approximation, but here we can use the encoding for each basis state, $\ket{\phi_\mu}$, without any approximations.
+Unlike a zero-seniority-only approach~\cite{elfving2020seniority}, Q-SENSE systematically includes higher-seniority sectors.
+Yet, each basis state has a distinct set of singly and doubly occupied orbitals.
+Thus, we can benefit from compressed qubit encodings, generalizing the Hard-Core Boson encoding used for seniority-zero wavefunctions in Refs.~\cite{elfvingSimulatingQuantumChemistry2021,kottmannOptimizedLowdepthQuantum2022}.
+Although using this hybrid qubit encoding for the total eigenfunction $\ket{\Psi}$ in \eq{eq:qse} would introduce an approximation, this is not the case here when using the encoding for each basis state $\ket{\phi_\mu}$.

 Finally, although our approach may appear limited to the pre-fault-tolerant era, it is equally applicable in the early fault-tolerant regime.
 Just as VQE wavefunctions can serve as inputs to QPE for improved eigenvalue estimation, Q-SENSE wavefunctions—being linear combinations of unitaries—can similarly be used for state preparation in QPE pipelines.